 At the request of the user community, NeXus created a simplified structure for storing the result of data processing: be it reduction or analysis.
-In many cases even the reduced data is big enough to need an efficient binary representation.
-A good example is a tomography reconstruction.
-A tabular representation of the NeXus processed data file structure is given in FIG. 3.
+An overview of the NeXus structure for processed data is given in FIG. 3.

 The hierarchy is much reduced as it is not important to carry all experimental information in the data reduction.
 In contrast to the raw data file structure, NXdata in the processed file structure is the place to store the results of the processing, together with its associated axes if the result is a multi-dimensional array.